tjvantoll/articles/fast/article.md

 ![](compressed-code.png)

-Your apps should start noticeable faster as well now that NativeScript has less JavaScript code to parse during the startup process.
+The more code you have, the more of a difference the UglifyJS optimization will make.
 Here’s what the NativeScript Groceries sample looks like with Uglify added to the webpack build process.

 <div style="display: flex; max-width: 100%;height: 300px;">
   <img src="ios-2.gif">
   <img src="android-2.gif">
 </div>

 To recap our steps so far, you started by enabling webpack, which placed all of your application code into two files.
-Having your code in two files greatly reduced the file I/O NativeScript had to do when your app starts, and your startup times improved.
+Having your code in two files greatly reduced the file I/O NativeScript had to do when your app started, and your startup times improved.

 Next, you enabled UglifyJS, which reduced the size of your app by removing dead code.
 Fewer lines of code meant less JavaScript for NativeScript to parse when your app started up, so your startup times improved again.